Bruce Phillips

 What are the planetary boundaries?

-• Several are beyond the high-risk threshold.
+• Several of these are beyond the high-risk threshold.

 The nine planetary boundaries — in plain English

-1. Freshwater change / use
+1. Freshwater change

 2. Biosphere integrity